-Cheadle man posed as his ex-girlfriend on Tinder then enticed men to her house for 'rape fantasy'
+Cheadle man jailed after posing as his ex-girlfriend on Tinder and enticing men to her house for 'rape fantasy'

-A man from Cheadle has been found guilty of stalking and assault offences after he posed as his ex-partner on Tinder and enticed men to her house.
+A man from Cheadle has been jailed after he posed as his ex-partner on Tinder and enticed men to her house.

 Asad 'Ash' Hussain, 36, of Hankinson Avenue in Heald Green, used multiple fake profiles to pretend to be his ex-girlfriend, then invited men to her house, telling them that she wanted to engage in a 'rape fantasy'.